jrsupplee/SimplenoteSync/README.md

 with root privileges.
 The `SimplenoteSync` will be installed into `/usr/local/bin`.
 If this is not desirable, then the Makefile should be modified to set the proper location.

+# Program Execution #

+The program has several command line options that are described in the programs man page.
+Command line help is available using the `--help` option.

 # Features #